google/framework-for-osdu/osdu-r2/os-delivery/README.md

 The predefined **Cloud Functions Service Agent**, **Cloud Run Service Agent**, and **Service Account Token Creator** roles include the required permission.

-For development purposes, it's recommended to create a separate service account.
+For development, it's recommended to create a separate service account.
 It's enough to grant the **Service Account Token Creator** role to the development service account.

 Obtaining user credentials for Application Default Credentials isn't suitable in this case because signing a blob is only available with the service account credentials.
 Remember to set the